s1388379/COMP2090SEF_GroupProject/README.md

 ### Overview (Task 2 Folder)

-This folder contains the preliminary code for **Task 2** of our COMP2090SEF group project.
+This folder contains the preliminary code for **Task 2** of our project.

 We study: